Empowering kids

 with tools to feel safe and calm in hospital

-Through breathing, relaxation and gentle calming tools, we help children feel safe, brave and calm during their hospital experience.
+Through breathing, mindfulness and relaxation techniques we empower children to feel safe, brave and calm.

 Needles, surgery and unfamiliar environments can trigger fear, distress and procedural anxiety.